 Finally, we’ll chart the gum levels around your teeth and identify any areas of concern.
 Such as active dental disease, missing teeth, visible infections, etc.

-At this point, Dr. Saunders will be able to set you up and review all of his findings.
+At this point, our doctors at PCE will be able to set you up and review all of his findings.
 We encourage you to discuss all of your concerns, have plenty of questions to ask, and use this one-on-one time to gain as much information as possible.
 It is at this moment where we can finally determine whether or not you’re ready for dental implants.

 Now that your initial consultation and exam are complete, it’s time to review the proposed treatment.
 We’ll sit down and review the outline of what the various scenarios are that you can consider, the treatments involved in each one, and the overall process involved.

 Typically, we like to offer the most appropriate treatment options, then allow our patient to help guide the next steps.
-Dr. Saunders will always discuss which implant therapy he feels is best for the situation and what he would want if it were his own mouth or was caring for a family member.
+Our doctors at PCE will always discuss which implant therapy he feels is best for the situation and what he would want if it were his own mouth or was caring for a family member.
 If an alternative is available, we will also present it at this time.
 You’ll have all of the information you need to make an educated choice about your smile’s future.